aragon/aragon-id/README.md

 Functions:
-    - `register(bytes32 subnode, address owner)`: Register the subnode with the default resolver, if the `owner` has pre-approved the contract for at least the registration cost
+    - `register(bytes32 subnode, address owner)`: Register the subnode with the default resolver, if the `owner` has pre-approved the contract for at least the registration cost.
+This operation will fail if burning the token through `token.transferFrom(owner, "0xdead") fails.
     - `registerWithResolver(bytes32 subnode, address owner, AbstractPublicResolver resolver)`:
       Register the subnode with the given resolver, which must conform to the [Resolver spec](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#resolver-specification), if the `owner` has pre-approved the contract for at least the registration cost